-Fig. 5 and Fig. 6 show the bandwidth utilization and latency of Twister:Net in a two-node setting where one task sends messages to another task in a different node.
+Fig. 5 and Fig. 6 shows the bandwidth utilization and latency of Twister:Net in a two-node setting where one task sends messages to another task in a different node.
+One task sends messages of a given size to the other and the second task acknowledges this message with the originating time stamp of the message.
+For BSP case we used ISend/IRecv with a configurable amount of in-flight messages.
+Twister:Net also used the same in-flight message settings.
+This test was done to measure the overheads of having additional layers on top of MPI ISend/IRecv calls.
 Even though we use MPI underneath with other layers added, the latency shows that the overhead is minimal.
 The bandwidth utilization of Twister:Net is less compared to MPI because a new byte buffer is created for each receiving message.
+This is needed in Twister:Net because buffer management is done by the library and the message sizes are dynamic so it cannot use MPI style buffer management.
 For the MPI test, we did not create a new buffer for every message received, thus increasing the bandwidth.
+The tests also show the latency of Heron which supports latency critical applications and bandwidth of Flink with IPoIB, which supports bandwidth critical applications.
+These tests show that Twister:Net can utilize the underneath hardware better than big data systems.